 Average Weather in Cusco Peru

-In Cusco, the temperature typically varies from 32°F to 66°F over the course of the year, and is rarely below 28°F or above 71°F.
+In Cusco, the wet season is overcast, the dry season is partly cloudy, and it is cool year round.
+Over the course of the year, the temperature typically varies from 32°F to 66°F and is rarely below 28°F or above 71°F.

 Average High and Low Temperature